makehaven/makerspace_dashboard/docs/AI_DEVELOPER_GUIDE.md

     - **File:** `src/DashboardSection/NewSectionName.php`
     - **Action:**
         1. Call the data service to get your data.
-        2. Build a Drupal Render Array using the `charts` module API.
+        2. Build a Drupal render array using the `charts` module API (line, bar, pie, etc.).
+The React serializer still expects the `chart_data` structures provided by that module even though the markup is no longer rendered server-side.
         3. **Important:** Set the legend position to `top` for Pie/Doughnut charts to avoid library bugs.
         4. **Important:** Explicitly cast all chart labels to strings (`array_map('strval', ...)`).
         5. Add the appropriate cache tags from your data service.
-        6. Return the render array.
+        6. Return the render array. `buildChartContainer()` will serialize the chart into JSON for `/makerspace-dashboard/api/chart/{section}/{chart}` and inject the React placeholder automatically—no manual JS is required.

 ## Standardized Dashboard Structure